samogden/CST334-assignments/programming-assignments/PA1/README.md

 Good luck!
 Remember, don't pour too much time into low-value functions!
 Those are the ones that I expect to be the difficult or less important, but cool nevertheless!

-p.s. - due to the timing there isn't an extra credit part to this assignment (as far as I'm aware).
-Next time!